Classic Flyers Museum: History

 The museum was started in 2000 when several local businessmen, who were also aviation enthusiasts, decided to see if an existing World War II-era hangar at the Tauranga Airfield could be renovated for use.
 The hangar proved to be unsalvageable but the group decided to build a new facility instead and formed the Bay of Plenty Classic Aircraft Trust.
 The new hangar is at the entrance to the Tauranga Airport, on Jean Batten Drive, Mount Maunganui.

 The founders decided to focus on creating a flying museum, as opposed to one that just had static displays, with the intention of having a high number of museum aircraft movements.

 The museum was officially opened on Saturday 28 May 2005 with an air display and fly-past.

 In October 2012, the museum launched the Legacy Jet Centre and celebrated the arrival of an Aermacchi aircraft to be restored.
 In recognition of funding from the Legacy Trust, the main hangar was named "The Legacy Jet Centre".

-Currently, the museum is spread across three adjacent hangars, the first of which houses the visitor centre, cafe, and most of the museum exhibits, while the other two accommodate the bulk of the classic aircraft in working flying condition.
+Currently, the museum is spread across three adjacent hangars, the first of which houses the visitor centre, Avgas Cafe, event spaces, and most of the museum exhibits, while the other two accommodate the bulk of the classic aircraft in working flying condition, and the museum archives.

 Additional airplanes are on display outside the hangars.
 One of them is an old New Zealand National Airways Corporation DH-Heron, which is open to the public, but not in airworthy condition.